Dinushe/ITPMcode/README.md

 *for selling party items like cards and decos...

 # site body
-*it must be mostly white with animations
+*it must be mostly white with animations like "main.html" with cardview sample animation